sig-gis/kaza-lcms/ProjectWorkflow.md

 #### Step 1a.
 Export Stratified Random Sample Points from GEE

-In order to create a independently-interpreted reference polygon dataset for model training and accuracy assessment, we need to first export some random sample point locations per land cover class to guide our survey in Collect Earth Online.
+In order to create an independently-derived reference polygon dataset for land cover modeling, we need to first export a stratified random sample dataset, using a pre-existing and trusted Land Cover map.
+This way we can guide the reference data interpretion process so that enough samples are derived per land cover class.

-Below is a Land Cover image for our area already existing in our GEE Assets at this file path: 'projects/wwf-sig/assets/kaza-lc/output_landcover/LandCover_BingaTestPoly_2020'.
+Below is a Land Cover image for our area already existing in our GEE Assets at this file path: `projects/wwf-sig/assets/kaza-lc/output_landcover/LandCover_BingaTestPoly_2020`.

 ![intial_lc](docs/imgs/initial_landcover.PNG)